JoonHyeok-hozy-Kim/ai_paper_study/text_books/ml_tom_mitchell/ch08/02/note.md

     - $\hat{f}(x_q) \leftarrow \frac{\Sigma_{i=1}^k w_i f(x_i)}{\Sigma_{i=1}^k w_i}$
       - cf.) The denominator $\Sigma_{i=1}^k w_i$ is a constant that normalizes the contributions of the various weights.
         - It assures that $\hat{f}(x_q) = c, \exists c \in \mathbb{R} \textrm{ if }f(x_i) = c, \forall x_i \in D$
+- Props.)
+  - Refer to [the analysis below](#props-distance-weighted-nearest-neighbor-algorithm) for the properties of the Distance-Weighted Nearest Neighbor Algorithm.

 <br>